manalipatel9/project1/README.md

       3.)
 'COVID-19_Cases__Tests__and_Deaths_by_ZIP_Code.csv', where covid data for zip codes across the Chicago area are stored c.)
 One csv file that lists the census variables that we considered: 'project 1 census variables .csv' d.)
-Our final powerpoint presentation
+Our final powerpoint presentation e.) a config file without the api key added